nodeconf/oslo/README.md

 ### Format & Audience

-Talks are 20 minutes.
+Talks will be 20 minutes long, presented in English.
 There is no time for Q&A after.

 All events with speakers are presented as part of a *narrative*.
 Don't worry about fitting your talk in to specific narrative, that's the job of the curator, and we may add new narratives based on the proposals we get.